Tzachi Hanegbi: Trial

 In July 2010, after a four-year trial for election bribery, fraud and breach of trust, Hanegbi was cleared of all charges by a Jerusalem court.
 However, the three-judge panel found him guilty of perjury.
 The case stems from Hanegbi's denial that he was behind an ad boosting his appointments of Likud party's political activists to positions in the Ministry of the Environmental Protection.
 The judges verdict cleared Hanegbi of any criminal wrongdoing, accepting the defense's argument that such appointments were not illegal prior to 2004, and that this was the common practice among all cabinet members in all the previous governments since Israel's independence.
 The court ruled that selectively prosecuting Hanegbi for what was a widespread and common practice was wrong and unfair.
 Hanegbi was urged by his legal team to appeal the perjury conviction to Israel's High court of Justice.
 Following the verdict, several prominent leaders and officials publicly defended Hanegbi.
 Former Knesset Speaker Avraham Burg who opposes Hanegbi politically, has called for the firing of the prosecutor by the Attorney General.

 On 9 November 2010, the Jerusalem court fined Hanegbi 10,000 NIS, and in a 2-to-1 decision imposed moral turpitude to the offense.
 Hanegbi therefore suspended himself from the Knesset and from his position as Chairman of the Foreign Affairs and Defence Committee, pending his legal appeal.
 His seat was taken by Nino Abesadze.

 Return to Likud

 Hanegbi resigned from Kadima and returned to Likud when Kadima decided to leave the short-lived unity government in July 2012.
 Hanegbi explained that he believed Kadima's decision to quit the unity government was irresponsible, and motivated by short-term political goals.
 Following his decision, Hanegbi was re-elected on the Likud list in the January 2013 elections.
 In June 2014 he was appointed Deputy Minister of Foreign Affairs.

 On 30 May 2016 Hanegbi was appointed Minister without portfolio in the Fourth Netanyahu Cabinet, dealing with issues concerning defense and foreign affairs.

 On 2 June 2016 Hanegbi denied allegations that he intentionally wrote a report on Operation Protective Edge that cleared the Israeli government of all wrongdoing.
 He was appointed Acting Minister of Communications in February 2017, a post he held until being replaced by Ayoob Kara in May.

+On 27 December 2022, Netanyahu appointed Hanegbi as head of the National Security Council.
+Netanyahu fired him on 21 October 2025, reportedly due to disagreements over the Gaza war.
+His deputy, Gil Reich, immediately replaced him as the council's acting director.